-Bacteria in the aquatic environment are used as food by adults and larvae of bivalve (bivalves are what??), providing nitrogen and carbon and recycling organic and mineral matter released by bivalves.
-Marine bacteria excrete various substances, including amino acids, carbohydrates, and vitamin B (which type of Vitamin B??).
-Bacteria of bivalve microflora are important in the digestive process, metabolism and metamorphosis [35].
+Bacteria of microflora from mollusks such as bivalve are important in the digestive process, metabolism and metamorphosis [35].
+Bacteria in the aquatic environment are used as food by adults and larvae of bivalve, providing nitrogen and carbon and recycling organic and mineral matter released by these aquatic organisms.
+Furthermore, marine bacteria, such as cyanobacteria, excrete various substances, including amino acids, carbohydrates, and vitamin B12.
 Prieur.
 [36] isolated cellulolytic bacteria from the digestive tract of the bivalve Teredo navalis that had the ability to degrade mannose and galactose.
 Belkin.
 [37] showed that certain bacteria can associate with the gill tissues of a mussel in deep ocean - Bathymodiolus thermophilus and help to fix CO2 and thus aid autotrophic metabolism.
 Bivalve bacteria that live in sulphide-enriched habitats are important in the degradation of the organic matter through anaerobic metabolism [36].